JvanKatwijk/dab2fm-pluto/README.md

 	c. -G for setting the gain, or
 	d. -Q for setting the agc;
 	e. -F for setting the output frequency (in KHz).
+	f. -S for audio out next to transmitting the audio

 Other parameters are

-	f. -d for specifying the maximum amount of time to wait for time synchronization;
+	g. -d for specifying the maximum amount of time to wait for time synchronization;
-	g. -D for specifying the maximul amount of time to wait for detecting an ensemble;
+	h. -D for specifying the maximul amount of time to wait for detecting an ensemble;

-	h. -B for specifying the band (note that DAB(+) is now only transmitted in Band III, which is the default.)

-	g. -M for specifying the Mode (note that DAB(+) is now only transmitted in Mode 1);

 ---------------------------------------------------------------------------
 Building an executable